DYNAYAK N35 -- The World's First Waterproof Portable Power Station

 Extreme High-Low Temperature Resistance

 The world's first portable power station breaking through the severe outdoor conditions of rain, snow, wind, or dust storm.
-N35 can work at an extremely cold and hot temperature, which reaches -40 ℃ to 50 ℃ （-40℉ to 122℉）.
+N35 can work at an extremely cold and hot temperature, which reaches -40°C to 50° (-40°F to 122°F).
 And it's a portable power station that works over 5,000 meters above sea level.

 Innovative Waterproof Design